Litee/SolutionCop/README.md

 ## How to install SolutionCop

+Run

     NuGet.exe Install SolutionCop

 or

     NuGet.exe Install SolutionCop -Prerelease

-depends on how brave you are
+depending on how brave you are :)

 ## Compatibility